React with TypeScript: Best Practices — SitePoint

 const [value, setValue] = useState('')

-This is one area in React and TypeScript that shines.
-It means you don’t have to do much.
-Things just work and it’s beautiful.
+useState hook.
+This is an area where React and TypeScript just work together and it’s beautiful.

 On the rare occasions where you need to initialize a hook with a null-ish value, you can make use of a generic and pass a union to correctly type your hook.
 See this instance: